khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

 From my paternal grandmother: that death in the family is inevitable; to grieve silently, and always show my stronger self to my children; to always maintain good health by exercising and eating healthy food.

-From my aunts and uncles: to always treat others kindly and generously; to always attend family gatherings; to always help each other in the family;
+From my aunts and uncles: to always treat others kindly and generously; to always attend family gatherings; to always help each other in the family.

-From my professors at University: to be endlessly curious and reflect on everything; always look for answers differently, even though there are already different solutions; to always help my pupils, and not see them differently;
+From my thesis professor and my academic advisor at Telkom University: to be endlessly curious and reflect on everything; always look for answers differently, even though there are already different solutions; to always help my pupils, and not see them differently.

 From my closest friend from childhood: to keep trying, even when the door closes, another one will open, to trust myself, but not isolate myself from others; to always stand for myself, and to respect my need and condition.